alexwlchan/alexwlchan.net/src/_drafts/digital-decluttering.md

 I read novel-length stories about *Doctor Who* characters.
 I swooned over fan art of the *Lizzie Bennet Diaries*.
 I pored over in-depth analyses of each episode of *Carmilla*.
-It was surrounded by the creativity of strangers, sharing my own ideas, and taking the first steps towards my queer awakening.
+I was surrounded by the creativity of strangers, sharing my own ideas, and taking the first steps towards my queer awakening.

 Most of that is gone now.

-Links rot at an extraordinary rate, and much of that early-2010s culture has now vanished from the Internet.
+Links rot at an extraordinary rate, and much of that early-2010s fan culture has now vanished from the Internet.
 Authors delete their work, or websites go down, or domain names lapse.
 We might think the Internet [is written in ink][ink], but really it's more like chalk on a pavement.
 Stuff is visible for a while, and over time it washes away.

-Every fan eventually learns that if there's something you love, you have to save your own copy.
+If there's something you love, you have to save your own copy.
-We all have things we remember from years ago that we can't see again, and that's sad.
+Every fan eventually learns this lesson the hard way, when they go to find something they remember from years ago, and it's vanished off the face of the Internet.

 So I started saving, and I kept saving.
-Digital storage has become cheap and abundant, and I could afford to keep local copies of everything I looked at.
+Digital storage has become cheap and abundant, and I could afford to keep local copies of everything.
-I didn't have to be picky with what I was saving; I wanted all of it.
+I didn't have to be picky with what I was saving, and I didn't want to be; I wanted all of it.

 I saved web pages and photos and PDFs and videos and audio files, and I wrote scripts to save as much as possible, all so I'd never lose anything again.
 I kept every photo I'd ever taken, every tweet I'd written, every email I'd sent.